Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Create new directories.
+> *   Create new directories, also known as folders.
+> *   List the contents of directories.
-> *   Create files in that hierarchy using an editor or by copying and renaming existing files.
+> *   Create files within directories using an editor or by copying and renaming existing files.
 > *   Display the contents of a file using the command line.
 > *   Delete specified files and/or directories.